 Learn more about the benefits of chair yoga for office workers.

 There are many different yoga hip opener poses that you could practice.
-But which should you do to support releasing tightness and improving mobility in your hips?
+But what should you do to support releasing tightness and improving hip mobility?

-If you notice a lot of restriction in one particular area, say your outer hip, you could focus to do one or two outer hip openers each day to see if that helps.
+If you notice a lot of restriction in one area, say your outer hip, you could focus on doing one or two outer hip openers daily to see if that helps.

 This vinyasa hip opener flow includes a sequence of yoga postures focused on creating space in the hips.